li-xisheng/rebyte-docs/README.md

 ### Enterprise Data Integration

 ReByte will help to create a unified team knowledge base by integrating data from authorized sources with the team's permission.
-This comprehensive and integrated knowledge base is crucial for subsequent processing by large language models.
+This comprehensive and integrated knowledge base is crucial for later processing by large language models.
 Initially, ReByte will integrate data from sources such as files, GitHub, Notion, web pages, and Twitter, and this list will continue to expand in the future.

 [//]: # (Data security is a constant concern within enterprises, and this is also true for team assistants.
 ReByte has designed a role-based access control system that aims to provide enterprise IT personnel with the utmost flexibility in controlling which data can be accessed by whom.)